Atlanta Construction Accident Lawyers

 Construction companies and third parties have a responsibility to both their workers and the general public to follow safety regulations and keep workplaces as injury-free as possible.
 OSHA and state occupational safety departments provide extensive instructions on how construction sites should handle materials, equipment, and work in order to minimize the risk of injury or death.
 Companies struggling to meet a deadline or finish a project under budget, however, may cut corners on safety issues.

-At The Law Offices of Wayne Grant, P.C., our Atlanta construction injury attorneys examine cases carefully and choose to represent clients whom we believe we can best serve.
+At Grant Law Office, our Atlanta construction injury attorneys examine cases carefully and choose to represent clients whom we believe we can best serve.
 If you've been injured in a construction accident or lost a loved one in a fatal workplace accident, call us at (404) 995-3955 or (866) 249-5513 today to learn more about your legal rights and see if our experience can help you.